Scleral Buckle

 Scleral Buckle Treatment Procedure

-The surgeon makes precise incisions in the white part of the eye to create space for the buckle placement.
+The surgeon makes precise incisions in the white part of the eye to create space for buckle placement.
+Advanced microsurgical instruments, including high-magnification operating microscopes and fibre-optic illumination, provide millimetre-level accuracy while minimising trauma to surrounding tissues.

 • Cryotherapy or laser treatment: